- Shanghai, China

 Appointed Richard C. Barker Principal Dancer in 2012

-Her repertory includes Balanchine’s Agon, Apollo, Concerto Barocco, Diamonds, Prodigal Son, Stravinsky Violin Concerto, Symphony in C, and Theme and Variations; Bubeníček’s Gentle Memories; Forsythe’s Artifact Suite; Lifar’s Suite en Blanc; Liang’s Distant Cries; MacMillan’s Winter Dreams; McGregor’s Chroma; Ratmansky’s Shostakovich Trilogy; Robbins’ Dances at a Gathering; and Wheeldon’s After the Rain Pas de Deux.
+Her extensive repertory includes Balanchine’s Agon, Concerto Barocco, Diamonds, Prodigal Son, Serenade, Symphony in C, and Theme and Variations; Forsythe’s Artifact Suite; Liang’s Letting Go; Lifar’s Suite en Blanc; MacMillan’s Winter Dreams; McGregor’s Chroma; Millepied’s The Chairman Dances—Quartet for Two; Possokhov’s Optimistic Tragedy; Ratmansky’s Shostakovich Trilogy; Robbins’ The Cage and Dances at a Gathering; and Wheeldon’s After the Rain Pas de Deux.